crcn/mesh.js/packages/mesh-tailable-bus/README.md

-Creates a bus that can be tailed for all operations executed against it.
+Creates a bus that can be tailed for all actions executed against it.

 **Installation**: `npm install mesh-tailable-bus`